alex-faivre/docker/docker/README.md

     - hosts: all
       roles:
-         # This call will install, start and enable docker at boot
+         # This call will install, start and enable docker at boot and define user for use docker
          - { role: docker , action: install , enable: true , state: started , user_docker: < Your_user > }

 License